Sarah Schafer, MD

 1. Clinical Practice Guidelines (CPGs): These are the top priority handouts for rheumatologists and other specialists who treat Sjogren’s.
 Most clinicians are unaware that these exist.

-Rheumatologists: Give a PDF printout of Guidelines for Systemic Management.
-These include to see the recommended treatments for fatigue, and musculoskeletal pain.
+Rheumatologists: Offer a PDF printout of Guidelines for Systemic Management These guidelines include recommended treatments for fatigue and musculoskeletal pain.
+The Pulmonary (lung) CPGs should be offered to every rheumatologist, pulmonologist, ENT, and PCP.

 2. New ICD 10 codes: The new billing codes designate Sjogren’s as a distinct disease.
 For decades, Sjogren’s has been billed as “sicca syndrome.”
 The codes for complications provide a clear reminder that Sjogren’s is a serious systemic disease.
 Many rheumatologists are unaware that the billing codes will change as of October 2020.

 Special Note: Some clinicians rely on billing clerks to fill in the codes.
-If clinicians continue calling Sjogren’s “sicca syndrome,” the clerk will not use the correct code.
+If clinicians continue to incorrectly label Sjogren’s as “sicca syndrome,” the clerk will not use the correct code.

 3. Patient survey results summarize common symptoms based on a Sjogren’s Foundation study.
 Many clinicians do not appreciate how common and disabling the non-sicca manifestations are.
 Most patients have disabling fatigue (NOT normal tiredness), joint pain and cognitive issues.
 These can have a devastating impact on function and quality of life.